DanOS2015/Custom_Decision_Tree/README.md

 # Custom_Decision_Tree
 This is a custom decision tree algorithm I made in Python to help me better understand machine learning.
 This is a classification algorithm that uses a gini index criterion.
 It uses a HR Analytics dataset and it tries to predict employee turnover.
+It outputs the algorithms prediction accuracy, as well as what it predicted for each input in the test set and what the actually value was.